-a.
-How do your senior leaders lead and how do their personal actions guide and sustain your organization?
-Answer each of the following questions.

-How do they set your organization's vision and values?

-How do their actions demonstrate their commitment to legal and ethical behavior?

-How do they communicate with and engage the entire workforce and key customers?

-How do they create an environment for success now and in the future?

-How do they create a focus on action that will achieve the organization's mission?

-- Response: - b.
-How do you govern your organization and fulfill your societal responsibilities?
-Answer each of the following questions.

-How does your organization ensure responsible governance?

-How do you evaluate the performance of your senior leaders and your governance board?

-How do you address and anticipate legal, regulatory, and community concerns with your products and operations?

-How do you promote and ensure ethical behavior in all interactions?

-How do you consider societal well-being and benefit as part of your strategy and daily operations?
-Response:

-How do you actively support and strengthen your key communities?
+- a.
+Describe how senior leaders lead and how their personal actions guide and sustain your organization.
+Answering the following questions may enhance your discussion. - How do they set vision and values? - How do their actions demonstrate their commitment to legal and ethical behavior? - How do their actions build an organization that is successful now and in the future? - How do they communicate with and engage the entire workforces and key customers? - How do they create a focus on action that will achieve the organization's mission?

+- b.
+Describe how you govern your organization and how your organization fulfills its legal and ethical and societal responsibilities.
+Answering the following questions may enhance your discussion. - How does your organization ensure responsible governance? - How do you evaluate the performance of your senior leaders, including the chief executive and your governance board? - How do you anticipate and address public concerns with your products and operations? - How do you promote and ensure ethical behavior in all interactions? - How do you consider societal well-being and benefit as part of your strategy and daily operations? - How do you actively support and strengthen your key communities?